it-objects/terraform-aws-terra3/README.md

 Welcome to Terra3 - An opinionated Terraform module for quickly ramping-up 3-tier-architecture solutions in AWS!

-This repository contains a collection of Terraform modules that aim to make it easier and faster for customers to get started with a 3-tier-architecture in [AWS](https://aws.amazon.com/).
-It can be used to configure and manage a complete stack with
+This repository contains a collection of Terraform modules that aim to make it easier and faster for customers to get started with a 3-tier-architecture in AWS.
+It can be used to configure and manage parts of or the complete stack consisting of
 * a static website served from S3 via Cloudfront
 * and containerized backend/API run on ECS
 * and an RDS MySQL database
-that is fully bootstrapped and correctly setup with best practices in mind.
+that is fully bootstrapped and batteries included with best practices in mind.

 ## Getting Started